HEnquist/camilladsp/backend_coreaudio.md

 This is typically 32-bit float, the same format that CoreAudio uses internally.
 The other format (called the physical format) is the one used to send or receive data to/from the sound card driver.

-## Microphone permissions
+## Microphone access
-In order to capture audio on macOS, the application needs the be given permission.
+In order to capture audio on macOS, an application needs the be given access.
-First time CamillaDSP is launched, there should be a pop-up asking if the Terminal app should be allowed to use the microphone.
+First time CamillaDSP is launched, the system should show a popup asking if the Terminal app should be allowed to use the microphone.
-This may be misleading, as the "microphone" permission covers all recording of sound, and not only the microphone.
+This is somewhat misleading, as the microphone access covers all recording of sound, not only from the microphone.

-If there is no pop-up, or if the permission was mistakenly denied, TODO mention steps.
+Without this access, there is no error message and CamillaDSP appears to be running ok, but only records silence.
+If this happens, open System Settings, select "Privacy & Security", and click "Microphone".
+Verify that "Terminal" is listed and enabled.

+There is no way to manually add approved apps to the list.
+If "Terminal" is not listed, try executing `tccutil reset Microphone` in the terminal.
+This resets the microphone access for all apps, and should make the popup appear next time CamillaDSP is started.

 ## Capturing audio from other applications